 - Mental health problems: Psychiatric conditions, including depression, anxiety, bipolar disorder, ADHD, and schizophrenia, put a person at a higher risk of developing alcohol use disorder.
 It is believed that alcohol may be used as a way to self-medicate certain mental health symptoms like mood swings.

-The complex relationship of genetics, heredity, and other factors in a person’s life may lead them to struggle with alcohol use disorder, but it is always possible to end the addiction.
+Now that you have a better understanding of the question “is alcoholism genetic?” you may be wondering how you can get help for a genetic issue like this, but it is always possible to end the addiction.
 As is the case with any form of addiction treatment, detoxing (with the help of medical supervision) through a rehabilitation program is the best first step.
 Some detox facilities in the United States specialize in drug rehab while others focus on alcohol rehab, but many are blended.
 Do your research before your decide.
 A sober living home (often called a halfway house or transitional living home) is the next step and helps to establish a routine of sobriety and healthy living.
 Therapy and social support components as offered in sober living housing, rehabilitation programs, AA meetings which use the 12 step program are a cornerstone in addiction treatment.
 Having a support that includes a sponsor has also proven to be very effective and will help the individual understand their addiction, avoid triggers for relapse, and maintain a sober, healthy lifestyle.
 These treatment options have all shown proven success rates.
-If you need help finding a sober living home, contact us today. [contact-form-7 id=”27″ title=”Contact form 1″]
+If you need help finding a sober living home, contact us today.